 Sometimes I wonder if the universe or fate or whatever is trying to tell me something.
-In the space of a few weeks last year, three camera collectors whose blogs I follow all wrote fawning praise for their Kodak Retina IIa and shared some mighty nice photographs from these 60-year-old cameras.
+Within a few weeks, three camera collectors whose blogs I follow all wrote fawning praise for their Kodak Retina IIa and shared some great photographs from these 60-year-old cameras.
 I noticed how the IIa had not only a usable viewfinder, but also a rangefinder to take the guesswork out of focusing.
 And then I spotted the six-element 50 mm f/2 Schneider-Kreuznach lens – and I was a goner.
-Retina lust had returned.
-I tried to put it out of my mind, because I was having so much fun with several 1970s SLRs I bought last year.
-But then one night while trolling eBay’s vintage cameras category, I found an incredible bargain on this IIa in good condition.
+I wanted one!
+Then one night while trolling eBay’s vintage cameras category, I found an incredible bargain on this IIa in good condition.

 Kodak made three different series of Retina IIa cameras before and after World War II.
 My IIa is from the last series, which the Retina cognoscenti call the Type 016.
 This series was produced from January 1951 through April 1954, but my IIa’s Compur-Rapid shutter dates it to the first three months of 1951.
 Kodak switched to Synchro-Compur shutters after that.
 Both shutters fired from 1/500 to 1 second.

 The Retina IIa has the usual Retina quirks.
 To fold the camera closed, you first have to set the focus to infinity and then squeeze the two buttons above and below the lens barrel while closing the door.
 The frame counter on the wind lever counts down – and when it reaches zero the film won’t advance anymore.
 If you haven’t shot the whole roll yet you can just reset the counter and keep shooting, but you have to know to do this.